Vril Dox: R.E.B.E.L.S. (2009–2011)

 The restoration of the planet Rann was not Dox's only reason for relocating it into the Vega system.
 First, by putting Rann into Tamaran's orbit, it restored the gravitational balance to the Vega system, which had been thrown off by Tamaran's destruction.
 Secondly, in exchange for restoring their planet, the people of Rann agreed to let Dox rebuild L.E.G.I.O.N. headquarters on Rann.

-Tamaranian refugees, led by Blackfire, attacked Rann believing that since the planet was in Tamaran's orbit they had claim to it.
+Tamaranean refugees, led by Blackfire, attacked Rann believing that since the planet was in Tamaran's orbit they had claim to it.
 The violence was ended when Vril Dox, who was off-world at the start of the conflict, arrived with Thanagarian warships and stopped the fighting without bloodshed on either side.
-As it turned out, Dox was off-world negotiating an official end to the Rann-Thanagar War, using Rann's new-found distance from Thanagar and change in leadership on both sides as leverage.
+Dox was off-world negotiating an official end to the Rann–Thanagar War, using Rann's new-found distance from Thanagar and change in leadership on both sides as leverage.

-Dox then went on to mediate the tension between the Rannians and the Tamaranians by proposing that the Tamaranians live on Rann's uninhabited southern continent.
+Dox then went on to mediate the tension between the Rannians and the Tamaraneans by proposing that the Tamaraneans live on Rann's uninhabited southern continent.

-Dox, Adam Strange and other senior commanders of L.E.G.I.O.N. also ensured peace with the Green Lantern Corps and helped create an alliance between Rannians, Tamaranians and L.E.G.I.O.N. after defeating Starro the Conqueror, ensuring security for Rann, the Vega system and the galaxy, with Dox becoming consort to Blackfire.
+Dox, Adam Strange and other senior commanders of L.E.G.I.O.N. also ensured peace with the Green Lantern Corps and helped create an alliance between Rannians, Tamaraneans and L.E.G.I.O.N. after defeating Starro, ensuring security for Rann, the Vega system and the galaxy, with Dox becoming consort to Blackfire.

 The New 52

 In 2011, "The New 52" rebooted the DC universe.
-In Superman vol. 3 Annual #2 Vril Dox is shown to be Brainiac's original identity.
+In Superman vol. 3 Annual #2, Vril Dox is shown to be Brainiac's original identity.